Tails for Anarchists

 Downloading/uploading and the Tor Browser folder

-The Tor Browser on Tails is kept in a "sandbox" to prevent it from snooping on all your files a malicious site compromised it.
+The Tor Browser on Tails is kept in a "sandbox" to prevent it from snooping on all your files if a malicious site compromised it.
 This means there are special considerations when uploading or downloading files using the Tor Browser.

 Downloading